Wolfe Research slashes price target on Cleveland-Cliffs Inc. [CLF] – find out why.

 The Company invites interested parties to listen to a live broadcast of a conference call with securities analysts and institutional investors to discuss the results on April 22, 2022, at 10:00am ET.
 The call can be accessed at www.clevelandcliffs.com and will also be archived and available for replay at that address.

-It opened the trading session at $32.46, the shares rose to $33.25 and dropped to $31.305, the range by which the price of stock traded the whole day.
-The daily chart for CLF points out that the company has recorded 64.60% gains over the past six months.
-However, it is still -104.68% lower than its most recent low trading price.
+Cleveland-Cliffs Inc. stock has also loss -4.91% of its value over the past 7 days.
+However, CLF stock has inclined by 31.83% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 49.15% and gained 41.34% year-on date.

-If we look at the average trading volume of 24.31M shares, CLF reached to a volume of 16861853 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CLF stock reached $16.46 billion, with 501.00 million shares outstanding and 454.97 million shares in the current float.
+Compared to the average trading volume of 23.93M shares, CLF reached a trading volume of 13157698 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CLF shares is $31.94 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CLF stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.